cocrafts/book-of-one/part-one/chapter-0002.md

 Kieron's hand flew to the stone, a gift from Master Alfwyn on his first day of apprenticeship.
 The old man had called it a simple focus stone, nothing more.

+Kane's gaze lingered on Kieron's pendant, something shifting in his expression.
+The murderous intent seemed to ebb from him like a receding tide.
 "You have two choices, boy," Kane continued, his voice weakening.
 "Help me reach the cave of ice beyond the northern ridge, or leave now and forget you saw me."

 "There is a third choice," came a new voice, and Kieron spun to see three figures in gleaming armor emerging from the storm behind him.
 Light Church Inquisitors, their white cloaks somehow repelling the snow that clung to everything else.
 "The boy can help us apprehend the traitor and be rewarded for his service to the Light."